 - Any object from our 3D Print Catalog, which is always expanding.
 Due to demand and limited resources, each customer is limited to a single 2-hour slot each week.

-- You can submit an application for your own .stl design to us to review and print.
+- You can submit an application for your own .stl design to us to review and print using the eform below.

 We offer 3D Modeling Open Labs twice a month.
 Check our Makerspace Calendar for dates and times.

 - For 3D Print Catalog appointments, contact us at 303-335-4820 or email us at email@example.com to request a time.
 Appointments must be made at least one day in advance.

 - For your own downloaded or created files, please complete the eform below and email your .stl file to firstname.lastname@example.org